Stop Illegal Bird Trade

 The COVID-19 pandemic is a terrible but timely reminder that human health is tightly interlinked with the fate of wild animals trapped and sold in trade markets around the world.
 With your help we can bring an end to illegal and unsustainable wild bird trade practices in Asia, where we are currently working.
 We have the science, the expertise and the local knowledge.
 We now need your help to scale up our work and end wild bird trade once and for all.

-Thanks to our passionate anonymous supporters, we are able to make your contribution go even further.
-Our donors have agreed to provide an extra £5,000 of match-funding – this means your donation will be DOUBLED, to deliver twice the impact!
+Thanks to our passionate anonymous supporters, we were able to make your contribution go even further.
+The first £55,000 donated was DOUBLED, to deliver twice the impact!

 If you are kindly donating from the United States today, click here to make your donation and claim it on your taxes.